 A New and Useful Teams Feature

-One small but useful feature added to Teams recently is the ability for users to set their own status.
+One small but useful Teams feature is the ability for users to set their own status.
 This is different to setting a user’s presence status (Available, Busy, Do Not Disturb, etc.), which is intended to show if the user can join a meeting or chat.
-The free-form status of up to 280 characters is intended to give more personal or detailed information to co-workers, such as when you are traveling and won’t be able to respond to messages quickly.
+The free-form status is intended to give more personal or detailed information to co-workers, such as when you are traveling and won’t be able to respond to messages quickly.

 User status messages support plain text and emojis and can be set using the desktop, browser, and mobile clients.
 On Windows, press the Windows key and period (.) to expose the set of available emojis.
 On Mac, use the Command-Control-Spacebar sequence.
 You can’t enter HTML-formatted text.